 Validation Risk Assessment Scope.

 This VRA will take you through the under listed points and allow you to make accurate justifiable assessments of risk for any system or piece of equipment.
-This will enable you to adjust your level or scope of validation effort.
+This will enable you to adjust your level or scope of validation effort and deliver soundly based risk based validation.

 - Determination of Classification.